sotrh/learn-wgpu/docs/beginner/tutorial7-instancing/README.md

 ## gl_InstanceIndex

-This GLSL variable let's use specify what instance we want to use.
+This GLSL variable lets us specify what instance we want to use.
 We can use the `gl_InstanceIndex` to index our `s_models` buffer to get the matrix for the current model.

 ```glsl
 void main() {